mastermakrela/figma-plugin-svelte/README.md

 - **src/**: Contains the source code for the project.

   - **lib/**: Contains the files you might want to reuse across the plugin ui and logic.

+    - `index.ts`: Contains an example of a function that can be used in both the UI and logic.

   - **plugin_logic/**: Contains the logic for the Figma plugin.
     Thats where you can interact with the [`figma`](https://www.figma.com/plugin-docs/api/figma/) API.